First Crusade: Definition, Summary, Major Battles & Facts

 Led by Peter the Hermit (also known as Little Peter), the People’s Crusade committed a lot of atrocities as they marched through central Europe, killing thousands of Jews in the process.
 This ill-disciplined bunch of people also plundered a number of Hungarian cities.
 Upon arriving in Constantinople, Byzantine Emperor Alexios quickly ferried them across the Bosphorus to Asia Minor.

 In the end, the People’s Crusade was decimated by the Muslim Seljuks who were led by Kilij Arslan (1079-1107), the Seljuk Sultan of Rum.
-Barely a few of the Christians survived after the Muslim armies ambushed and reduced them to nothing.
+Only a few of the Christians survived after the Muslim armies ambushed and reduced them to nothing.
 Their de facto leader Peter the Hermit survived and later joined the Princes’ Crusade the following year.

 Prior to their defeat in October at the Battle of Civetot, they were defeated at the Siege of Xerigordox in September 1096.